- On social media, it said that 7% of the US population is on an ACA policy.

 The ACA Premiums Went Up Because Republicans Ended the Mandate to Buy Insurance

-And this resulted in too few people in the insurance pools.
+And this resulted in too few people in the insurance pools, they say.

-However, the mandate was ended 5 years after the ACA took effect (voted on in 2019) – even with the mandate in place the first five years, the individual markets enrolled only half the number of people that had been forecast by Jonathan Gruber, PhD of MIT – who developed much of the ACA “architecture”.
+Except the ACA ran for 5 years with the mandate in effect (the end of the mandate was voted on in 2019), 5 years after the ACA took effect in 2014 – even with the mandate in place the first five years, the individual markets enrolled only half the number of people that had been forecast by Jonathan Gruber, PhD of MIT – who developed much of the ACA “architecture”.

 The Pools Were Too Small

 If they wanted to increase the size of the pool there were steps they could have written into the ACA.
-They let young people stay on parents’ policies until age 26, removing many from the individual pool.
+The ACA let young people stay on parents’ policies until age 26, removing many from the individual pool.

 They could have required government workers to purchase policies in the ACA individual market, creating a larger pool.
 But they didn’t do that either.
-By design, they ended up with small pools, by each insurer in each state, that were not large enough to spread the risk.
+By design, they ended up with small pools, by each insurer in each state, that were not large enough to spread the risk (and costs).

 The ACA Concentrated Risk into the Small Individual Market

 Pre-ACA, 35 states ran their own “high risk/high cost” subsidized insurance programs to insure persons who had conditions excluded (in the individual markets) by insurance companies.
-These patients were often very expensive to provide health care for.
+These patients were typically very expensive – and could not afford access to traditional health insurance.
+Thus, many states set up state run “high risk” insurance pools, with state subsidies.

-In one state, Iowa, in one year, the Blue Cross insurer note that one individual patient had accounted for 25% of fall of their health care payments – which resulted in them having to raise rates sharply.
+In one state, Iowa, in one year, the Blue Cross insurer said that one individual patient accounted for 25% of fall of their health care payments – which resulted in them having to raise rates by 40% in one year.

 Defects

-Ultimately, the ACA failed because of numerous design defects.
+Ultimately, the ACA failed because of design defects.

-Today, premiums are sky high – many thousands of dollars per month for many – and it can only function due to huge government subsidies.
+Today, premiums are sky high at thousands of dollars per month for many – and the market place can only function due to huge government subsidies.
 These subsidies will climb ever higher, every year – and this is not sustainable.

 The ACA – from its inception – and due to serious design defects – was always destined to eventually fail.

 In the 15 years since it was passed in 2010, the US could have fought and won World War 2 – 3 and 1/2 times!
-But during the time, Congress has utterly failed to make fixes to the system they created.
+But during that time, Congress has failed to make any fixes to the system they created.